hotosm/docs/docs/dev-practices.md

     > If there are, consider breaking them down to smaller tasks.

 - The quality control status can be tracked:

   - `qa:ready`: the issue has been fixed and is ready to test.
   - `qa:fail`: the issue was not fixed as intended and requires additional work from the developer.
   - The `qa:xx` label can be removed when an issue is closed.

+- Issues marked `good first issue` are approachable to newcomers in the repo.
+  - Ideally the repo should always have a few low priority `good first issue` tags to help foster open source contribution / onboarding.

 #### Issue Assignment